mariusz4044/Margonem-global-addon/README.md

-# global
+## Global adddon for "margonem" game
-Enhancement for private game servers in Margonem:
+Added to game several functions:
 + Introduction of a Global Chat feature
 + Implementation of a Battle History feature
 + Inclusion of a Current Online Players display